flux-capacitor-io/flux-capacitor-client/README.md

 ```
 [//]: # (@formatter:on)

-This example first triggers a `CreateUser` command, expects a `UserCreated` event, and then issues a `GetUser` query,
+This example first triggers a `CreateUser` command, expects a `SendWelcomeEmail` event, and then issues a `GetUser` query,
 asserting that it returns the expected result.

 ### Using givenXxx() for preconditions